 And it was the best thing that ever happened to me.

-Fast forward six years and I have a flexible, happy working life – in fact sometimes I can’t quite believe how I live now.
+I now have such a flexible, happy working life I sometimes I can’t quite believe it’s how I live now.
 I’m actually writing this from a sofa in my local pub with a bottle of Coke and a bowl of wasabi nuts.

 And I can do this whenever I want… how bonkers/lucky/jammy is that??!!